 .. littered with enormous boulders calved from the cliffs above.

-This one in particular landed “just right”.
+I loved this one in particular with its base presumably eroded away by sand in the afternoon gales.
 Parking my bike underneath felt distinctly unsettling.
 There is also a small stream in this canyon for water should no-one be around in Puesto Sey.
 It was frozen solid farther up the climb so if using this post as a route guide fill your bottles lower down.
 Knowing now how exposed the route is north of Puesto Sey, and if doing this again, I think I would leave Susques before dawn and try and reach this canyon by early afternoon for some more sheltered camping.

 The terrain opens out as altitude is gained.